autumn's blog

 By Autumn Labbé-Renault, Executive Director, Davis Media Access

-Update July 2024: DMA has secured seed money from the City of Davis, Yolo Couty Supervisor District 2 Lucas Frerichs, and Yolo County Supervisor District 4 Jim Provenza.
+Update October 2024: DMA has secured seed money from the City of Davis, Yolo Couty Supervisor District 2 Lucas Frerichs, and Yolo County Supervisor District 4 Jim Provenza.
 We will leverage that to secure the rest of the funding needed to conduct a countywide community information needs assessment.
-We anticipate both tasks will be carried out this summer and fall.
+We anticipate both tasks will be carried out this fall and winter.

 Also--the poject is now officially called Yolo Local.